2007 Brisbane Broncos season

-Pre-season

-The Broncos' pre-season involved two matches in England and two more trial matches upon their return to Australia.

-World Club Challenge

-As reigning NRL premiers, on 23 February 2007 The Brisbane Broncos played against English Super League champions St Helens R.F.C. in the 2007 World Club Challenge.
-St Helens took the match 18–14 in the last minutes.

-Telstra Premiership
+Season Summary

 The World Club Challenge loss was followed by a poor start to the 2007 NRL season by the Broncos, who lost their captain and five-eighth Darren Lockyer to an ankle injury after the first match against the North Queensland Cowboys.
 Lockyer returned to the field in Round 3 against the Penrith Panthers, but Brisbane had lost their first three games in a row for the first time since 1999.
 They racked up their first win against the Sydney Roosters in the traditional Good Friday match played by the two clubs.
 Another loss followed by a win in the Andrew Johns farewell against Newcastle in Round 6.

 When, in the Round 7 replay of last year's grand-final, Brisbane were unable to defeat Melbourne, they had managed to win just 2 of their first seven games, compared to their strong starts in 2006 and 2005.
 Having not yet played an NRL game in 2007, Tame Tupou, the Broncos' top try-scorer for the previous season, left the club in round 7 for England.
 In round 11 Brisbane were at the bottom of the ladder before racking up their biggest ever win, defeating an under-strength Newcastle Knights 71–6.
 It was also the Knights' biggest ever loss and the most points the Broncos had ever scored in a game.
 This was followed up with a loss to an understrength St George Illawarra Dragons.